Flying over Croatia at sunset

 6. Keep Swelling in Check

 Elevation is key to reducing swelling.
 Try to keep your casted limb elevated during the flight.
 A few things you can consider using to elevate your cast are a carry-on bag, a pillow or blanket provided by the airline, or even a travel pillow or travel blanket for this purpose.
 Don’t be shy about asking the flight attendants for additional pillows in this situation.

-One great travel hack to elevate an injured lower leg is the Airplane Travel Footrest Hammock.
-This is great for traveling any time, but particularly useful when traveling with a lower leg injury.
+Check with your doctor about wearing compression socks or sleeves to assist in circulation, depending on where your injury is.
 Descents and landings definitely put a lot more pressure on the cast than at any other time of the flight.

 7. Stay Hydrated and Move Around

 Dehydration can worsen swelling, so drink plenty of water before and during your flight.
 Avoid alcoholic drinks, since they promote dehydration.
 I always carry an empty water bottle to fill up after security, along with my electrolytes.
-My favorites electrolytes are Nuun strawberry lemonade and Liquid IV
+My favorites electrolytes are Nuun strawberry lemonade and Liquid IV.

 While you should limit movement to avoid discomfort, it’s also crucial to follow any recommended exercises for your toes or fingers to promote blood flow.
 My doctors recommended moving my fingers around nearly constantly to keep some circulation going and the swelling in check.
 If it’s safe and feasible, take short walks up and down the aisle every few hours.
 If that’s not possible, do seated exercises to reduce the risk.